 For other people suffering from depression, Best suggests finding their own release.

 “Whatever it is, whatever helps you, you have to do it, it's going to be helpful, and you’re going to keep getting it out, and you’re going to keep getting better,” says Best.
 “You just have to picture it like you ate something bad.
 You just have to get it out and it sucks but it's worth it.”

 To find more information on suicide prevention, warning signs, and risk factors, visit afsp.org/about-suicide.

 For Rochesterians who have lost someone to suicide, a Survivors Day event will be held at the Arthur Kornberg Medical Research Building, this Saturday, November 18, from 10 a.m. to 2 p.m.
-According to event organizer Karen Heisig, the event will include discussion, advice, and events aimed to encourage hope and healing.
+According to event organizer Karen Heisig, the event will include discussion, advice, and events aimed to promote healing.
 Advance registration is encouraged.

 Follow Nick’s Picks on Twitter @NicksPicks585